bd4/Hello_jsrun/README.md

 After cloning this repo, load the cuda module (`module load cuda`) and then `make`.

 **Running**
 After compiling, you can grab an interactive job (1 or more nodes) with the following command (edited to reflect your own project, of course):
 `$ bsub -P PROJID -nnodes 1 -W 60 -alloc_flags gpumps -Is $SHELL`

-**NOTE:**
 * The `-alloc_flags gpumps` flag enables MPS (see ADDITIONAL NOTES below).
 * Make sure to set OMP_NUM_THREADS (the example below used `export OMP_NUM_THREADS=2`)